 FAQs – Post Graduate Diploma Courses

-P.G.Diplomas: Post Graduate Diploma is 1 year course.
-Every candidate admitted to the course shall pay the prescribed fees at the time of admission.
-If a candidate is required to continue the course beyond one academic year because of his/her non-fulfillment of the prescribed requirements for the award of the degree, he/she will be permitted to continue for the subsequent two academic years by paying a continuation fee as prescribed for each year (prevailing fee Rs.2,500/-).
+Students are required to pay the prescribed fee at the time of admission.
+If a student has to continue the programme beyond one academic year because of non-fulfilment of the prescribed requirements for the award of the diploma, they will be permitted to continue for the subsequent two academic years by paying a continuation fee as prescribed for each year.

 Diploma candidates are expected to write 100 marks in-class examination for paper I to IV.
 Diploma students are expected to write a Dissertation on the suggested topic for Paper V. The Dissertation would carry 80 marks.
 Students are expected to take an oral exam-viva voce, which will be based on the Dissertation they write.
 The vive voce would carry 20 marks.
 Submission of Dissertation is one month before the examination.